sonos/tract/README.md

 ## What ?

-`tract` is a tensorflow-compatible inference library.
+`tract` is a tensorflow- and ONNX- compatible inference library.
 It loads a Tensorflow or ONNX frozen model from the regular protobuf format, and flows data through it.

+## Quick start

+MobileNet v2 with TensorFlow: see `examples/tensorflow-mobilenet-v2`.

 ## Real-time streaming support